BACK TO BASICS: Writing Great Web Site Content (for Users and Spiders)

 First and foremost, make your writing useful.
 The Internet was built on this information-sharing model, and it's still the best way to establish trust and relevance in the eyes of users and search engines.
 So inform, explain, describe, demonstrate and teach.

 When thinking of article subjects, don't overlook the basics.
 What seems obvious to you may be a complete revelation to your Web site guest.
 After all, you are the expert and you work with this stuff every day.
 What are the basic concepts you take for granted that form the foundation of what your site is about?
-These are worth writing about.
+These are worth writing content about.

 Include informative text for various levels of readers, from basic to advanced.
 Offer something for every type of site visitor within your targeted demographic (more on that in a second).